janekb04/job_system/README.md

 new jobs to be written to the global queue.
 It is a busy wait, so it will resume practically immediately after a different thread has written the jobs.
 The key thing is that the reader thread doesn't wait for any specific writer.
 It isn't waiting for a concrete thread to enqueue job.
 Instead, it waits for any thread to enqueue a batch of jobs.
-Proof below.
+Proofs below.

+## Proofs

+Firstly, let's introduce some definitions.

 >  * At time `T` let `N` be equal to the number of threads in total and `W` to the number of threads which are waiting.
-Let `J` be equal to the number of ready jobs - jobs whose dependencies have all completed and could start being executed at time `T`.
+Let `J` be equal to the number of ready jobs - jobs, whose dependencies have all completed and could start being executed at time `T`.
 >  * A given cache-line can be in one of six states:
 >       * Not having been written to (state `1**`)
 >           * and a reader is currently blocked on it (state `1R*`)